11 December 2021(Until 11 December)

 Just 10 minutes walk from Penrith train station and bus interchange.

-With me in the band as I sing the songs of the 1920s and 1930s, will be, Dave Clayton on double bass.
+With me as I sing the songs of the 1920s and 1930s are, Dave Clayton on double bass.

 Guitarist for Ricky May, Grahame Conlon, swings on Spanish guitar and banjo.